7 "Unkillable" Plants That Thrive in Your Windowless Bathroom (And Purify the Air)

 The 7 Truly Unkillable Contenders

 Snake Plant (Sansevieria / Dracaena trifasciata) Why it works: Survives weeks without water and near-darkness.
-Converts CO₂ to oxygen at night (perfect for bedrooms or bathrooms).
+Uses CAM photosynthesis to convert CO₂ to oxygen at night, most plants only do this during the day! (perfect for bedrooms or bathrooms).
 Do-not-kill rule: Water only when the soil is bone-dry (every 3–6 weeks).
+Worried you'll forget to water them?
+These Modern Self-Watering Pots are a lifesaver for busy homeowners.
+Want to make sure your Snake Plant lives forever?
+Check out our Deep Dive Snake Plant Care Guide for everything you need to know about watering and soil.

 Cast Iron Plant (Aspidistra elatior) Why it works: Earned its name in Victorian parlors with zero natural light.
 Handles temperature swings, drafts, and neglect.
-Do-not-kill rule: Water when leaves start to curl slightly — about once a month.
+Do-not-kill rule: Water when leaves start to curl slightly, about once a month.
+Is your bathroom a bit on the dark or drafty side?
+The Cast Iron Plant was made for spaces like yours.
+Check out our Cast Iron Plant Care Guide to see why this Victorian classic is still the king of low-maintenance greenery.

 Styling Tips: Where to Put Them Without Sacrificing Space